LesegoSE/alx-low_level_programming/README.md

 #!/bin/bash
-This is a direcory that will house all my c programming excercises for the Hello, World project.
+This is a directory for my low level programing projects.